 The cost of a train ticket is determined by a number of factors, including departure time, departure station and train type—among others.
 Passengers who are looking to secure a lower-priced ticket for a train from Trieste to Milan are encouraged to book a spot on a service that operates along regional lines.
 Trenitalia will often have fast train and regional train services depart roughly around the same time, and the regional lines are more economical.
 Additionally, travelers who have a confirmed schedule will want to forego the option to add flexibility on the ticket, as there is usually an upcharge for this.
 There is also often an upcharge for tickets booked last-minute, so booking in advance of the journey is a good way to secure the best price.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Omio customers book a train from Trieste Centrale to Milano Centrale most frequently for this route.
+Omio customers traveling this route book their trains from Trieste Centrale to Milano Centrale.

 Here are some other resources that might have the information you need